RAPcores/rapcores/docs/spi_spec.md

 ## Versioning

-RAPCores follows [Semantic Versioning](https://semver.org/).
+RAPcores follows [Semantic Versioning](https://semver.org/).
 This is still a pre-1.0 project so breaking changes are likely to happen with the SPI protocol.
-This document serves as the "as-built" reference for the RAPcore, and may deviate from documents outside this repository.
+This document serves as the "as-built" reference for the RAPcores, and may deviate from documents outside this repository.

 ## Overview